gvwilson/thirdbit/src/fiction/iffy/index.md

 I'm looking forward to meeting you."

 They reached Rothera two days later.
-The spotter traced lazy circles above them the whole way, its insect-eye cameras and microscopic core searching ceaselessly for signs of trouble.
+The spotter traced lazy circles over them the whole way, its insect-eye cameras and microscopic core searching ceaselessly for signs of trouble.
-Each time Wales emerged from his cabin to get some tea or use the toilet, the spotter swooped closer to the *Guinevere* like a gull that had spied someone eating a samosa.
+Each time Wales emerged from his cabin to get some tea or use the toilet the spotter swooped closer to the *Guinevere* like a gull that had spied someone eating a samosa.